jcmoraisjr/haproxy-ingress/docs/content/en/examples/modsecurity.md

 Since the maintainers of ModSecurity are dropping support in 2024, [OWASP has created a replacement called Coraza](https://coreruleset.org/20211222/talking-about-modsecurity-and-the-new-coraza-waf/) which is a drop-in replacement for ModSecurity.

 In order to use Coraza, the process is essentially the same as described in the above sections, with a few exceptions.
-First, in the haproxy-ingress ConfigMap, add the following two additional keys:
+First, in the `n42-gateway` ConfigMap, add the following two additional keys:

 ```yaml
   modsecurity-use-coraza: true